-If you’ve developed a new product in a popular category, it’s critical to find ways to make your product unique.
+If you’ve developed a new product in a popular category, it’s critical to find ways to make it unique.
 You know your merchandise is precisely what your customers are looking for.
 The question is, how do you make sure they find it and recognize its superior value?
-As you prepare to introduce your offering to retailers, you must learn how to make your product stand out from competitors.
+As you prepare to introduce your offering to retailers, you must learn how to differentiate it from competitors.
 It requires a careful blend of branding, communications and in-store messaging.

 At Creative Displays Now, we’ve been doing just that for nearly 60 years.
 Here are our best tips to help your product stand out from the crowd.

-Your product should solve a human need or problem.
+Your product should connect with customers on a human level.
 Even with hundreds of coffee brands in the world, they can all share the marketplace because they solve people’s fundamental needs.
 Whether it’s a craving for a great-tasting hot beverage, a need for energy and focus or a desire for a luxurious experience, coffee can be the solution.
-The specific need a particular brand of coffee fulfills can lie in the branding.
+The specific need a coffee brand fulfills can lie in the branding.

 Any customer interaction should feel personal.
 Write your social media messages and emails the way a person talks.
 Let your customer service reps use their names.
 Address emails to your customers’ first names and sign them with your own first name.
 Respond to comments on your social media channels, answer questions and create posts to inspire conversation.

-Even in a competitive product category, you have something you do better than anyone else.
+Even in a competitive product category, there’s something you do better than anyone else.
 Whatever your point of differentiation is, play to it.
 Identify what works for your product and build on it.
-What drives conversions and purchases?
+What encourages conversions and purchases?
 Is it your price point, ingredients list, quality performance or something else?
-Whatever it is that drives people to the checkout aisle is what you should focus on.
+Whatever drives people to the checkout aisle is what you should focus on.

 Emphasize your strengths in the packaging and retail display design.
 For example, we once built a product display featuring a kitty litter lift test.
 The display proved how lightweight our client’s product was.
 While the client could market their formula across channels, letting customers feel it with their own hands made the connection crystal clear.
 Our point-of-purchase (POP) display played on the product’s strength.